Canon 1D X Mark II vs Nikon Df

 Feature comparison: Canon 1D X Mark II vs Nikon Df

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1DX Mark II and the Df are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX Mark II has a higher magnification than the one of the Df (0.76x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X Mark II and Nikon Df along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 1DX Mark II has a touchscreen, while the Df has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.